-'''

-font: FONTABLE

-string: STRING16
+font: FONTABLE string: STRING16

-draw-direction: { LeftToRight, RightToLeft}

-font-ascent: INT16

-font-descent: INT16

-overall-ascent: INT16

-overall-descent: INT16

-overall-left: INT32

-overall-left: INT32
+draw-direction: { LeftToRight, RightToLeft } font-ascent: INT16 font-descent: INT16 overall-ascent: INT16 overall-descent: INT16 overall-width: INT32 overall-left: INT32 overall-right: INT32

 Errors: Font

-'''

 This request returns the logical extents of the specified string of characters in the specified font.
 If a gcontext is given for font, the currently contained font is used.
-The draw-direction, font-ascent, and font-descent are the same as described in Query-Font.
+The draw-direction, font-ascent, and font-descent are the same as described in QueryFont.
 The overall-ascent is the maximum of the ascent metrics of all characters in the string, and the overall-descent is the maximum of the descent metrics.
-The overall-width is the sum of the character-width metrics of all characters in the string.
-For each character in the string, let W be the sum of the character-width metrics of all character-width metrics of all character plus W, and let R be the right-side-bearing metric of the character plus W. The overall-left is the minimum L of all characters in the string, and the overall-right is the maximum R.
+The overall-width is the sum of the character-width metrics of all character in the string, let W be the sum of the character-width metrics of all character plus W, and let R be the right-side-bearing metric of the character plus W. The overall-left is the minimum L of all characters in the string, and the overall-right is the maximum R.